addy-dclxvi/debian-openbox-fluxbox-dotfiles/README.md

 ## Containing

-- **Openbox** <br /> Fairly complete ```rc.xml```, organized menu, and option to ```use menu.xml``` with icons (I'm using [Sardi Ghost Flexible](https://aur.archlinux.org/packages/sardi-icons) icons).
+- **Openbox** <br /> Fairly complete *rc.xml*, very organized main menu (Some menu are using [ARCHLabs pipemenu](https://aur.archlinux.org/packages/archlabs-pipemenus-git)), and option to use *menu.xml* with icons (I'm using [Sardi Ghost Flexible](https://aur.archlinux.org/packages/sardi-icons) icons).
 For my openbox themes collections please check my [Openbox-Theme-Collections](https://github.com/addy-dclxvi/Openbox-Theme-Collections).

 - **i3** <br /> i3 Pretty stock simple config.
 My default config is using i3blocks as statusbar.
 To replace it with Polybar simply edit the config, uncomment the Polybar execution and remove the i3bar.

-- **i3blocks** A simple i3 block config for i3 bar.
+- **i3blocks** <br /> A simple i3blocks config for i3bar.
+I'm using modules from [Anachron](https://github.com/Anachron/i3blocks).

-## zsh
-Modified powerlevel9k, decent zshrc.
-And contains some useful alias.
+- **zshrc** <br /> Eye candy yet useful [Power Level 9k](https://github.com/bhilburn/powerlevel9k) config.
+Also contains some useful alias.

-## compton
-Blur heavy glx or more basic xrender configs.

-## conky
+In order to use my zshrc, You need to install [Power Level 9k](https://aur.archlinux.org/packages/zsh-theme-powerlevel9k-git) and [Oh-My-Zsh](https://aur.archlinux.org/packages/oh-my-zsh-git).
+Their combinations is decent.
+Autocorrect, autocomplete with TAB button, and many useful features.

+- **Compton** <br /> Eye candy shadow.
+Also some useful "exclude" to avoid broken compositing.

-Just a single conkyrc, for my another conky collections please check my other repos.
+- **Conky** <br /> Just a single conkyrc.
+For my another Conky collections please check my other [repos](https://github.com/addy-dclxvi?tab=repositories).

-## tint2
-Just a single tint2rc, for my another tint2 collections please check my another repo.
+- **Tint2** <br /> Just a single tint2rc.
+For my another Tint2 collections please check my [Tint2 Themes Collections](https://github.com/addy-dclxvi/Tint2-Theme-Collections).

-## termite
-My custom color schemes for termite.
+- **termite** <br /> My custom color schemes for termite.

-## Xresources
-My custom color schemes & config for Urxvt, including copy paste support.
+- **Xresources** <br /> My custom color schemes & config for Urxvt, including copy paste support by [Muennich](https://github.com/muennich/urxvt-perls).
+Hit Alt+C to copy, and Alt+V to paste.

-## ncmpcpp
-A simple ncmpcpp config, with album art support.
+- **ncmpcpp** <br /> A simple ncmpcpp config, with album art support.
+The album art script is taken from [Marco](https://marcocheung.wordpress.com/).

-## CAVA
-Some cava configs, with different color.
-Integrated with zshrc & bashrc alias.
+- **CAVA** <br /> Some [CAVA Visualizer](https://aur.archlinux.org/packages/cava) configs, with different color.
+Integrated with zshrc & bashrc alias for easy launch.

-## Rofi
-A simple program launcher, only one color scheme for now.
+- **Rofi** <br /> A simple program launcher, only include one color scheme for now.

-## gtk.css
-Add paddings for vte-based terminal, including termite.
+- **gtk.css** <br /> Add paddings for vte-based terminal, including termite.

-## Neofetch
-Some color configs for neofetch, integrated with zshrc & bashrc alias.
+- **Neofetch** <br /> Some color configs for neofetch, integrated with zshrc & bashrc alias for easy launch.

-## bin
-The only useful command here is gitsetup & gitpush, the rest are only toys.
+- **bin** <br /> The only useful command here is gitsetup & gitpush by [Erik Dubois](http://erikdubois.be/quick-easy-way-set-personal-github-repository), the rest are only toys from [Crunchbang Forum](https://crunchbang.org/forums/viewtopic.php?id=13645).

 ## Package List
-I don't remember one by one what packages need to be installed to make everything works.
+I can't remember one by one what packages need to be installed to make everything works.
+But I have generated a *pkg.txt* file.
+It contains a list of my installed packages.
+Excluding packages that only installed as dependency, it will be automaticcally pulled afterall, if needed.
-But I have generated my-package-list.txt file.
-Maybe it can help You to decide what packages need to be installed if You want to use these dotfiles.
+Maybe that package list file can help You to decide what packages need to be installed if You want to use these dotfiles.
+Or, if You want to know my complete packages, just open the *pkgf.txt* file.

-## Credits
-These dotfiles are not my only work.
-I will update this part later.
-Promise!